tinacms/tina.io/content/docs/getting-started/backends.md

 next: null
 ---

 You may have noticed that content changes don't persist on refresh.
-Every time the page loads, the `data` populates the form's initial values.
+Every time the page loads, the `data` populates with the form's initial values defined in the config object.
 With a real CMS, you'll need to track and persist those data changes with some sort of backend.

 ## Loading Content from an external API